k3ntako/High-School-Internship/4-javascript/2-strings-math.md

 let x = 1;
 x = x + 1;
 ```
+Note: the `++` operator can actually go immediately before or after the variable and be correct JavaScript code in both cases.
+There's a slightly different behavior, however – so for now just make sure the `++` comes after the variable (like `x++`).
 ### Decrement
-Decrement a number by 1 with the (`--`) operator – which can only be used with variables:
+Decrement a number by 1 with the decrement (`--`) operator – which can only be used with variables:
 ```js
 let x = 10;
 x--;